What is Identity and Access Management (IAM)?

 - Identify all user access scenarios and define corresponding rules; take into account cloud assets and how access within the cloud environment differs from on-premises access

-- Consider any integration points with other security systems or protocols, including the Zero Trust solution or identity security system
+- Consider integration points with other security systems or protocols, including Zero Trust solutions or identity security systems

 Download NowThe future of IAM

-This weakness, coupled with the rapid expansion of a digital workforce, puts organizations at heightened risk for identity-driven attacks, amplifying the need for organizations to activate a strong, flexible identity security solution that includes IAM.
+These attacks — coupled with the rapid expansion of a digital workforce — underscore the need for organizations to activate a strong, flexible identity security solution that includes IAM.
 Taken together, these solutions are intended to stop adversaries that have managed to circumvent other security measures, such as endpoint detection and response (EDR) tools.

-Since most modern attacks are based on credentials, identity is not only the most important element in Zero Trust — identity is the new perimeter.
-CrowdStrike Falcon® Identity Protection wraps security around every identity, whether it’s on on-premises Active Directory, cloud Active Directory, or Azure Active Directory.
+Identity is not only the most important element in Zero Trust — identity is the new perimeter.
+CrowdStrike Falcon® Identity Protection wraps security around every identity, whether it’s on-premises or in the cloud.

 Falcon Identity Protection, part of the CrowdStrike Falcon® platform, is built around a continuous risk scoring engine that analyzes security indicators present in authentication traffic in real time.
-Adhering to Zero Trust principles, the risk scores are developed inside-out — around user roles, user-defined authentication policies, and identity stores — instead of being developed from the traditional outside-in sources.
-Falcon Identity Protection is the only cloud-native Zero Trust solution to protect Active Directory — the weakest link in your cyber defense.
+Adhering to Zero Trust principles, the risk scores are developed inside out — around user roles, user-defined authentication policies, and identity stores — instead of being developed from the traditional outside-in sources.